cyotek/HttpCrawlerTestSite/README.md

 Markdown processing is handled by [PHP Markdown Lib](https://michelf.ca/projects/php-markdown/).

-Some text has been borrowed from [Wikipedia](http://en.wikipedia.org/).
+Some text has been borrowed from [Wikipedia](http://en.wikipedia.org/) and the [Mozilla Developer Network](https://developer.mozilla.org/).

 The `srcset` demonstration was derived from a [WebKit.org demo](http://www.webkit.org/demos/srcset/).